-Community living and Support is the only waiver service that may be provided by a relative who resides in the home of the individual(age 18 and older).
+Community living and Support is the only waiver service that may be provided by a relative who resides in the home of the Waiver individual

 It is recommended that a relative residing in the home of the beneficiary provide no more 40 hours per week of service to the person.
 This must be reported to the PIHP, but does not require approval by the PIHP.

-If more than 40 hours are requested to be provided by relatives residing in the home of the beneficiary then approval must be obtained by the PIHP.
-Justification needs to be provided as to why there is no other qualified provider to provide Community living and Support and assurances of provider choice and that the individual will not be isolated from their community.
-In exceptional situations, up to 56 hours per week may be approved.
+If more than 40 hours are requested to be provided by relatives residing in the home of the beneficiary, approval must be obtained from the PIHP.
+The ISP should include justification as to why there is no other qualified provider to provide Community living and Support.
+Assurances must be documented of provider choice, and that the individual will not be isolated from their community.
+In exceptional situations, up to 84 hours per week may be approved.
 This is the total number of hours that one relative may provide regardless of the number of beneficiaries residing in the home.
+Exceptional Situations may include Individuals living in a remote area unserved or underserved by other providers.
+Individuals with documented complex medical or behavioral needs, where having a family member (chosen by the member) would be the most appropriate provider of care.
+These members may experience documented difficulty in identifying staff.
+In these situations, there is documented evidence that numerous providers have been unsuccessful at appropriately supporting the individual.